ubccr/xdmod-ondemand/tools/xdmod-ondemand-export/README.md

 su -c 'source /home/xdmod-ondemand-export/venv/bin/activate && python3 -m pip install --upgrade xdmod-ondemand-export' -s /bin/bash xdmod-ondemand-export
 ```

-### If you are upgrading from version 1.0.0
-If you are upgrading from version 1.0.0, before the next run of the script, add write permission to the token file so it can be edited by the script to create a secret key used for hashing IP addresses:
+## Changing `python3` version
+If you change the version of Python used by the python3 command, before the
+script can be run again, you will need to recreate the virtual environment used
+to run the script and reinstall the `xdmod-ondemand-export` package:
 ```
-chmod 600 /home/xdmod-ondemand-export/.token
+su -c 'python3 -m venv /home/xdmod-ondemand-export/venv' -s /bin/bash xdmod-ondemand-export
+su -c 'source /home/xdmod-ondemand-export/venv/bin/activate && python3 -m pip install xdmod-ondemand-export' -s /bin/bash xdmod-ondemand-export
 ```

 ## Troubleshooting